What is chemotherapy?

 Some of these drugs are obtained from natural sources such as plants, while others are completely developed in the laboratory.
 There are many types of chemotherapy drugs, which are often used in different combinations and at different strengths.

 How does it work?

-Most chemotherapy drugs enter the bloodstream and travel throughout the body to reach cancer cells in different organs and tissues.
+Most chemotherapy drugs enter the bloodstream and travel throughout the body to reach cancer cells in the organs and tissues.

-Chemotherapy drugs target and injure rapidly dividing cells, but because it is not cancer specific, both cancer cells and some normal cells are affected.
+Chemotherapy drugs target and injure rapidly dividing cells, but because the drugs are not cancer specific, both cancer cells and some normal cells are affected.
 When normal cells are damaged, this can cause side effects.

-Cancer cells don’t repair easily, so they recover more slowly than normal cells.
-By the time your next treatment starts, your body’s normal cells have recovered but the cancer cells have not.
+By the time your next treatment starts, your body’s normal cells have usually recovered but the cancer cells have not.
+This is because cancer cells don’t repair easily, so they recover more slowly than normal cells.
 This means that more cancer cells are destroyed with every treatment.